blokidde/Blokboy-gaming-device/docs/research/research.md

 on this page i will be adding my research

-# onderzoeksvraag
+# research question
-## how can i make the entire system safer? (software, firmware, hardware)
+## how can i make the entire connection between client and server safer?

+# upgrading HTTP to HTTPS